Sergio-GG/push_pull_check/README.md

-Hello world for Github repositore
+Hello world for Github repository